-Our funding partners are essential for UNV to mobilize a much-needed resource—motivated people.
-From the seasoned and optimistic to the young and committed, UN Volunteers share their energy and skills with nations and communities around the globe through United Nations agency placements.
-UN Volunteers are a flexible, cost-effective resource that ensure scale, impact and sustainability in peace and development interventions, including in crisis and post-crisis situations.
+Our funding partners are essential for UNV to mobilize a much-needed resource: dedicated and skilled people.
+From the seasoned and optimistic to the young and committed, UN Volunteers share their energy and skills with nations and communities around the globe through UN entity placements.
+UN Volunteers are a flexible and talented resource that ensure scale, impact and sustainability in peace and development interventions, including in crisis and post-crisis situations.

 When partners fund UNV’s work they can increase the visibility of their international engagement and promote people-centered development cooperation.
 In addition to broadening participation by supporting UN Volunteers in their field assignments, funding partners also assist UNV to uphold the value and global recognition of volunteerism.

 UNV receives contributions to its Special Voluntary Fund (SVF), an open non-earmarked UNV trust fund, from a diverse set of funding partners.
 UNV relies on contributions from a wide range of UN Member States and other partners to its SVF, which enable UNV to pilot and deploy volunteer solutions to the world’s pressing development and peace challenges.

 The SVF gives volunteerism a role in some of the UN’s most innovative development and peace projects and programmes to improve people’s lives, in line with the Agenda 2030 for Sustainable Development.

 During 2017, UN Member States contributed US $3,736,000 to the Special Voluntary Fund.
 Contributions were received from the governments of Germany, Switzerland, Sweden, Ireland, China, Germany, India, the Czech Republic, Turkey, Israel, Kazakhstan, Lao People's Democratic Republic, Bangladesh and Thailand.